n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > (`U+09FC`).
 In addition, Sanskrit text written in Bengali may
 > include additional signs from Vedic Extensions block.

+Each syllable contains exactly one vowel sound.
 Valid syllables may begin with either an independent vowel or with a consonant.

 If the syllable begins with a consonant, then the consonant that provides the vowel sound is referred to as the "base" consonant.
 If